Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Stars Advanced Stats

-- In their past 10 games, the Stars have scored 0.5 more goals per game than their average on the season.
+- In their last 10 games, the Stars have scored 0.5 more goals per game than their average on the season.

-- The Stars create the seventh-most goals in the league, averaging 3.4 per game for a total of 281 this season.

-- The Stars have given up the third-fewest goals in league play this season, 215 (2.6 per game).
+- The Stars are ranked third in NHL action for the fewest goals against this season, having conceded 215 total goals (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.